Ramstric/Ramstric/README.md

 ## 🤓 What I've done...
 I've shaped myself through multiple personal and academic projects with technical experience in:
-* multiple programming languages 🧑🏽‍💻
+* 🧑🏽‍💻 multiple programming languages
 * 3D modeling software
-* video recording and editing 📹
+* 📹 video recording and editing
-* digital audio recording 🎸 and processing on a digital audio workspace 🎧
+* 🎸 digital audio recording and processing on multiple DAWs
-* and a passion for calculus and electronics 🔌.
+* 🔌 And a passion for calculus and electronics

 <p align="center">
   <img src="https://skillicons.dev/icons?i=ableton,arduino,matlab" />
 </p>

-## Current status 🔨
+## 🔨 Current work status
 I'm currently working on the setup and management of a LoRa server for communication 🛜 and an article on a PDE solution method 📃 to analyze the behavior of human cells in response to external agents.

 <h3 align="center">Click on any icon to reach me on my socials!</h3>